coder/docs/environments/lifecycle.md

 Rebuilding an [Environment](index.md) allows you to update to the latest image, edit resource requests, or restart your environment after a shutdown.

 Only the `/home` directory is persisted between rebuilds.
-This allows the Image to populated system development dependencies without interfering with any source code or miscellaneous configuration unique to your individual development environment.
+Configurations and source code within the `/home` subtree will not be affected across rebuilds, even if the underlying [Image](../images/index.md) or its dependencies change.

 ## Auto-Off